adolfo92/adolfo92/README.md

 ###

-<p align="left">I'm a Student of Telecom Engineering from Venezuela with a passion for front-end development and a strong interest in back-end development as well.
+<p align="left">I'm a Student of Telecom Engineering from Venezuela with a passion for front-end web development and a strong interest in back-end development as well.
 I'm currently focusing on learning JavaScript and have experience with nodeJS and ReactJS.<br><br>I'm eager to gain more hands-on experience in the industry and am looking for a junior dev or internship position to do so.</p>

 ###